squidfunk/mkdocs-material/docs/getting-started.md

 ### From 1.x to 2.0

-Material for MkDocs 2.0 requires MkDocs 0.17.1, as this version introduced changes to the way themes can define options.
+* Material for MkDocs 2.0 requires MkDocs 0.17.1, as this version introduced changes to the way themes can define options.
 The following variables inside your project's `mkdocs.yml` need to be renamed:

   * `extra.feature` becomes `theme.feature`
   * `extra.palette` becomes `theme.palette`
   * `extra.font` becomes `theme.font`
   * `extra.logo` becomes `theme.logo`

-Localization is now separate in theme language and search language.
+* Localization is now separate in theme language and search language.
 While there can only be a single language on theme-level, the search supports multiple languages which can be separated by commas.

+* The search tokenizer can now be set through `extra.search.tokenizer`.

 ## Extensions